classico-trad-ecletico/comparative-histories/chapter.md

 the synthetic view of the past practiced by the comparative method.

-Moreover, the humanistic ideal of architecture education in the Americas and the Iberian peninsula continued to demand some sort of broad outline of the past.
+Moreover, the humanistic ideal of architecture education in the Americas and the Iberian Peninsula continued to demand some sort of broad outline of the past.
 Spiro Kostof's 1985 *History of Architecture* [@kostof:1985history] was a transitional attempt at reconciling the comparative history focused on the development of the Greco-Roman